*Full-scale policy conference taking place online*

 - The experience of the new A Level, with the majority of students having sat exams in the reformed qualification for the first time last summer.

 - Grade boundaries - following concerns expressed when results were released last summer and the outcome of Ofqual’s A level maths - Maintenance of Standards Investigation, with discussion on:

 - the impact of the move to a linear structure for the qualification, the altered content of the new qualification, and the decoupling from the AS Level, and

 - the effect on teachers - particularly when teaching content that they are less familiar with.

 The GCSE and Functional Skills Qualifications

-- How the new GCSE has affected the confidence of pupils, particularly those that are less able and whether it is effective for those that do not pass initially to re-sit the qualification.
+- How the new GCSE has affected the confidence of pupils, particularly those that have lower attainment in maths, and whether it is effective for those that do not pass initially to re-sit the qualification.